Goodnight, My Love

-Goodnight, My Love is a 1972 American television film directed by Peter Hyams.
+Goodnight, My Love is a 1972 American television mystery film directed by Peter Hyams and starring Richard Boone, Barbara Bain and Michael Dunn.

 Plot

-In 1946 Los Angeles Susan Lakely visits private detectives Francis Hogan and Arthur Boyle when her boyfriend Michael Tarlow does not call for four days.
-Upon visiting his apartment the detectives are attacked by an unknown assailant who flees.
+In 1946, Los Angeles Susan Lakely hires private detectives Francis Hogan and Arthur Boyle when her boyfriend Michael Tarlow does not call for four days.
+Upon visiting his apartment the detectives are attacked by an unknown assailant, who flees.
 They press Susan for more information about her boyfriend's associates but she claims to be unaware of the nature of his business.
-After questioning further people at the horse track they visit a nightclub and speak with Julius Limeway, who is also searching for Tarlow.
+After questioning numerous people at the horse track they visit a nightclub and speak with Julius Limeway, who is also searching for Tarlow.
 Together the detectives must see through Susan's lies and discover the truth behind Tarlow's disappearance.